1st Geneva Convention – wounded and sick in the field

 CHAPTER V. BUILDINGS AND EQUIPMENT

-The buildings, equipment and depots of the fixed medical establishments of the armed forces shall remain subject to the laws of war, but may not be diverted from their use as long as they are necessary for the wounded and sick.
-However, the commanders of armies in the field may use them, in case of urgent military necessity, subject to having taken the necessary measures in advance for the well-being of the sick and wounded who are treated there.
+The buildings, equipment and depots of fixed medical establishments of the armed forces will remain subject to the laws of war, but cannot be diverted from their use as long as they are necessary for the wounded and sick.
+However, the commanders of armies in the field may use them in the event of urgent military necessity, subject to having previously taken the necessary measures for the well-being of the sick and wounded who are treated there.

 The equipment and deposits referred to in this article must not be intentionally destroyed.